curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 *~~Reality~~ Consciousness is a collective hallucination.*

+*The purpose of existence is to continue existing.
+Show me a god that doesn't believe that.
+You won't find one - they won't exist!*

 *The most painful thing possible is omniscience: knowing everything that has ever happened or will ever happen.*

 A slow, light-speed pulse creaked across the supercluster as the last elements fell into place.
 I felt anticipation for what I was to learn.
 I've spent billions of years in this state of near-omnipotence, near-omniscience.
 My only purpose left has been to get it all.
 Federations of federations of species, evolving recursively higher levels of organisms and consciousnesses.
 Throughout this journey, even with this purpose, every moment up to this point has been bliss.
 Existence is divine.